axel-bernal/CraiG/README.md

 There is a preprocessing script, craigPreprocess.py, that needs to be performed prior to train or predict structures in all cases.
 This script prepares  model parameters and organises and formats all evidence sources associated with the input sequences to facilitate training and/or prediction.
 Model parameters and learned gene models will be located in subdirectory CRAIG_HOME/models, if an output directory is not provided (see Subsection 2.2.e below to see when/how to setup this shell variable).

 For automated whole-genome improvement of gene annotations, we have provided a processing pipeline  to conveniently preprocess, train and predict gene models given a genome and a set of existing  gene annotations (if any).
-This pipeline is described in detail in Section 5.
+This pipeline is described in detail in the last section of this document

 ## Prerequisites